-The Community Visitor Scheme recruits volunteers to become independent Community Visitors who are appointed by the Governor and undertake visits and inspections of facilities to ensure that:
+The Community Visitor Scheme recruits volunteers to become independent Community Visitors who are appointed by the Governor and undertake visits and inspections of facilities to ensure

-- " clients are being treated with dignity and respect; - " services are responsive and appropriate to client needs; and - " clients have been provided with information about their care and support.
+- " that clients are being treated with dignity and respect; - " that services are responsive and appropriate to client needs; and - " that clients have been provided with information about their care and support.

-If issues are raised by clients, their family members or supporters, the Community Visitor Scheme can provide advocacy and attempt to resolve these issues with staff or management.
+If issues are raised by clients, the Community Visitor Scheme can provide advocacy and attempt to resolve these issues with staff or management.
 Where necessary, the Community Visitor Scheme can refer any matters of concern to other external bodies for resolution.